-10. We think that paragraph 8 of IFRS 1 and its example make the case clear.
-Paragraph 8 states that an entity "may apply a new IFRS", and its example illustrates that if a new IFRS is not yet mandatory but permits early application, Entity A is permitted, but not required, to apply that IFRS in its first IFRS financial statements.
+- 11. We think that paragraph 8 of IFRS 1 and its example make the case clear.
+Paragraph 8 states that an entity "may apply a new IFRS", and its example illustrates that if a new IFRS is not yet mandatory but permits early application, Entity A is permitted, but not required, to apply that IFRS in its first IFRS financial statements. - 12.
+Accordingly, we think that an entity has the choice between applying an old IFRS or adopting a new IFRS.
+If a new IFRS is not yet mandatory but permits early application, that IFRS is permitted, but not required, to be applied, provided the same version is applied throughout the periods covered by the entity's first IFRS financial statements.

-- 11. Accordingly, we think that the principle in IFRS 1 is to apply the old version that is still effective.
-If a new IFRS is not yet mandatory but permits early application, that IFRS is permitted, but not required, to be applied. - 12.
-In setting out reasons for applying the current or new version of the IFRS, instead of retaining the older version, paragraph BC11 appears to conflict with paragraph 7.
+13. In setting out reasons for applying the current or new version of the IFRS, instead of retaining the older version, paragraph BC11 appears to conflict with paragraph 7.